gyorilab/emmaa/doc/reports/askee_month6_report.rst

 Reporting curation statistics
 -----------------------------

-While update and assembly of EMMAA models are automated, we manually curate model statements to improve model the quality of knowledge extraction and provide better mechanistic explanations.
-Previously, EMMAA dashboard allowed to submit and browse individual curations, but we did not have a way to view and analyze curations at the model level.
-To address this we added a new "Curation" tab on EMMAA model dashboard.
+While the update and assembly of EMMAA models is automated, users can manually curate model statements to remove any incorrect extractions and provide better mechanistic explanations.
+Previously, the EMMAA dashboard allowed submitting and browsing individual curations, but we did not have UI support for users to see statistics on curations at the model level.
+To address this, we added a new "Curation" tab on the EMMAA model dashboard.
 In this tab we show the number of curations submitted by individual curators for statements that are part of a given model.
-We look at the counts for individual evidences and unique assembled statements.
+We display the counts for both individual evidences and unique assembled statements.
 This differentiation is important because each assembled statement may be supported by multiple evidences.
-In addition, curation information affects the assembly process - all statements that have been curated as incorrect and do not any evidences curated as correct are filtered out from the model.
+In addition, curation information affects the assembly process: all statements that have been curated as incorrect and do not have any evidences curated as correct are filtered out from the model.

 .. figure:: ../_static/images/curators.png
   :align: center